BEST TECHNO FESTIVALS IN BELGIUM: HARD TECHNO, ELECTRO & RAVE

 2026 Dates: July 2-5, 2026

-Rampage Open Air is one of the biggest European events for fans of drum and bass, dubstep, bass music, and heavy sounds.
-Located in Lommel, the festival attracts an audience looking for violent drops, massive bass, explosive stages, and a very physical energy.
+Rampage Open Air is one of the biggest European gatherings for fans of drum and bass, dubstep, bass music, and heavy sounds.
+Held in Lommel, the festival attracts an audience seeking violent drops, massive basslines, explosive stages, and a very physical energy.

-Originally, Rampage was mainly known for its drum and bass and dubstep DNA.
-But from 2026, the event will open up even more to hard music, hard dance, hardstyle, and hard techno sounds.
-The festival notably announced several stage hosts focused on harder styles, which makes Rampage even more interesting for ravers who like fast BPMs and intense atmospheres.
+Originally, Rampage was best known for its drum and bass and dubstep DNA.
+But from 2026, the event will further open its universe to hard music, hard dance, hardstyle, and hard techno sounds.
+The festival notably announces several stage hosts oriented towards harder styles, making Rampage even more interesting for ravers who love fast BPMs and intense atmospheres.

-This is an important evolution: Rampage is no longer limited to bassheads.
-It is gradually becoming a real playground for bass music enthusiasts, but also for those who like hard techno, heavy kicks, aggressive drops, and high-intensity stages.
+This is a significant evolution: Rampage is no longer limited to bassheads.
+It is gradually becoming a true playground for lovers of bass music, but also for those who enjoy hard techno, heavy kicks, aggressive drops, and high-intensity stages.

-If you come from the techno or hard techno world, Rampage Open Air can clearly be a great surprise.
-The atmosphere is different from a classic techno festival, but the physical energy, sound power, and rave culture are very present.
+If you come from the techno or hard techno world, Rampage Open Air can definitely be a pleasant surprise.
+The atmosphere is different from a classic techno festival, but the physical energy, sound power, and rave culture are definitely present.

 Why go?

-• For one of Europe's largest drum and bass and dubstep festivals.
+- For one of the biggest drum and bass and dubstep festivals in Europe.

-• To discover an increasingly strong opening towards hard styles and hard techno.
+- To discover a growing embrace of hard styles and hard techno.

-👉 TECHNOW tip: at Rampage, hearing protection is essential.
+At Rampage, hearing protection is essential.
 Between drum and bass, dubstep, bass music, and harder sounds, filtered earplugs allow you to enjoy the sound without blowing out your ears.
-Also keep your bottle close at hand: when the bass hits hard, hydration quickly becomes essential.
+Also, keep your bottle handy: when the bass hits hard, hydration quickly becomes essential.

 4. Reverze — Antwerp